New discovery: bone scans can show which men with advanced prostate cancer may benefit from radiotherapy.

-Thousands of scans from a negative trial reveal a new way of identifying men who can benefit from radiotherapy.
+Thousands of scans from an unsuccessful trial reveal a new way of identifying men who can benefit from radiotherapy.

-Perseverant researchers use Prostate Cancer UK funding to study thousands of scans - turning a negative trial into one that can improve treatments, with equipment that’s already in hospitals everywhere.
+Perseverant researchers use Prostate Cancer UK funding to study thousands of scans - turning an unsuccessful trial into one that can improve treatments, with equipment that’s already in hospitals everywhere.

 Precision medicine is all about finding the right treatment for the right man at the right time.
 Usually it involves using recently developed genetic blood tests to understand what makes each man’s cancer tick.
 But it can also mean using existing techniques in a new way to inform treatment decisions.
 With support from your donations and our partnership with Movember, scientists have been able to turn a ‘negative’ clinical trial result into a success that will benefit thousands of men.